aimclub/Web-BAMT/README.md

 More examples can be found [here](https://github.com/ITMO-NSS-team/BAMT/tree/master/tutorials).

+# Web service

-However, if you just want to evaluate the possibilities of working with different parameters of Bayesian network learning algorithms, then you can use the library [web interface](bamt.aim.club), which allows you to work with downloaded tools and has analytics tools.
+However, if you just want to evaluate the possibilities of working with different parameters of Bayesian network learning algorithms, then you can use the library [web interface](http://bamt.aim.club/), which allows you to work with downloaded tools and has analytics tools.
 At the moment, the site is only accessible from the ITMO University network.
 A video demonstrating the web service can be found [here](https://youtu.be/2w6dRHlzVzs)

+# Documentation
+More information about BAMT and Web-BAMT can be found [here](https://github.com/ITMO-NSS-team/Web-BAMT/wiki)

+# Citation

+@article{kaminsky2022bigbravebn,
+  title={BigBraveBN: algorithm of structural learning for bayesian networks with a large number of nodes}, author={Kaminsky, Yury and Deeva, Irina}, journal={arXiv preprint arXiv:2208.10312}, year={2022}
+}

+@article{bubnova2022approach,
+  title={Approach of variable clustering and compression for learning large Bayesian networks}, author={Bubnova, Anna V}, journal={arXiv preprint arXiv:2208.13605}, year={2022}
+}